defano/wyldcard/README.md

 A toy implementation of Apple's HyperCard written in Java.
 Originally created as a class project for a graduate-level compiler design course at DePaul University, Chicago.

+## What is (was) HyperCard?

-Originally released in 1987 as part of System Software 6, HyperCard was an application that largely defied classification; part database, part programming language, part "paint" program.
-In true Apple fashion, HyperCard represented something entirely new.
-Other "educational" programming languages of the time made it possible to write boring console-mode programs, but with HyperCard, a novice could draw a graphical user interface with [MacPaint](https://en.wikipedia.org/wiki/MacPaint)-like tools, then apply scripts using an expressive syntax that mimicked natural language.
+HyperCard was released in 1987 as part of Apple's System Software 6.
+It was an application that largely defied classification; part database, part programming language, part "paint" program.
+HyperCard represented something entirely new.
+Other "educational" programming languages of the time made it possible to write console-mode programs, but with HyperCard, a novice could draw a graphical user interface with [MacPaint](https://en.wikipedia.org/wiki/MacPaint)-like tools, then apply scripts using an expressive syntax that mimicked natural language.
 Apple called it "programming for the rest of us."

 [Watch an interview of HyperCard's creators](https://www.youtube.com/watch?v=BeMRoYDc2z8) Bill Atkinson and Dan Winkler on The Computer Chronicles, circa 1987.